kvn-dtrx/ds-project-template/readme.md

 ## Synopsis

-**TODO:**

-This repository provides a convenient template for *take-me-home* challenges as commonly encountered in job application processes.
+This repository provides a generic template that may be utilised for small data science projects.

-but it is not restricted to.
-It contains more than

-It contains surely more and A bit overkill, feel free to remove those parts.

-Repository consists of two subtrees:

-- `template/`: The actual template.
-- `docs/`: A small documentation with checklist
+The template was originally intended to be dedicated exclusively to *Take Me Home* Challenges[^tmh-challenge]; however, it has since expanded and may now offer more than what might reasonably be employed in such a challenge.

+[^tmh-challenge]: In application processes for data scientist positions, it is not uncommon for employers to assign small homework exercises, so-called *Take Me Home* challenges, to applicants in order to assess their skills.
+A *Take Me Home* challenge should be submitted by the day following its assignment.

+The actual template resides in [`template/`](./template/) whereas [`docs/`](./docs/) contains accompanying notes, including downgrading options and general advice.

 ## Template Setup